Frame-Induced Group Polarization in Small Discussion Networks: Theory

-We need not take the second derivative of Equation \ref{eq:meanvar} to recognize that it is an accelerating function of $p$ (for $p>1/2$) given that $w \rightarrow \infty$ as $p \rightarrow 1$.
-The inverse transformation, which defines the rhetorical function, therefore yields probability as a concave function of the wager.
-For $p<1/2$, outcome $B$ is more likely and one should replace $p$ by $q$ in Equation~\ref{eq:meanvar} in order to avoid negative wagers.
+The wager is an accelerating function of probability (for $p>1/2$) given that $w \rightarrow \infty$ as $p \rightarrow 1$.
+For $p<1/2$, outcome $B$ is more likely and one should replace $p$ by $q$ in Equation~\ref{eq:meanvar} to avoid negative wagers.
 However, if we employ the artifice of assigning negative wagers to bets on $B$, then we can extend Equation~\ref{eq:meanvar} to represent $B$ bets as well.
-This allows use of a single policy axis and single rhetorical function with positive and negative wagers corresponding to opposite policy sides as in Figure~\ref{fig:riacurve}.
+This allows use of a single policy axis and single rhetorical function, with positive and negative wagers corresponding to opposite policy sides.

-Relevant to our experiment, Equation~\ref{eq:meanvar} is derived in \citet{WooWoo1991} for the specific case of spread betting.
-In spread betting, the terms ``favorite'' and ``underdog'' are used to refer, respectively, to the likely winner and loser of the game itself.
-The point spread is the expected margin of victory of the favorite team as set by Las Vegas oddsmakers.
-A bet on the favorite is successful if its margin of victory exceeds the spread; otherwise a bet on the underdog is successful (ignoring very rare ties).
-The spread is set with the intent of equalizing the odds of winning a bet on either team \citep{SimmNel2006}.
-Consequently, the payoff is the same regardless of whether one bets on the favorite or underdog.
-Taking $A$ above to represent the outcome of the favorite's victory margin exceeding the spread and $p$ as an individual's subjective probability estimate of that outcome, then Equation~\ref{eq:meanvar} yields the wager with a positive (negative) wager signifying a bet on the favorite (underdog).
-Inverting the relationship shows that the subjective probability of a successful favorite bet, $p(w)$, is a concave function of the wager for $w>0$ as plotted in Figure~\ref{fig:nflcurves}.
-Note that the convexity of $p(w)$ for $w<0$ results from the use of Equation~\ref{eq:meanvar} with the negative underdog wager convention; directly plotting the probability of a successful underdog bet, $q(w)$, reveals the required concave form as the wager (magnitude) grows.
+Relevant to our experiment, Equation~\ref{eq:meanvar} is derived in \citet[646]{WooWoo1991} for the specific case of spread betting.
+As the point spread is set with the intent of equalizing the odds of winning a bet on either team, the payoff is the same regardless of whether one bets on the favorite or underdog \citep{SimmNel2006}.
+Taking $A$ above to represent the outcome of the favorite's victory margin exceeding the spread, and $p$ as an individual's subjective probability estimate of that outcome, then Equation~\ref{eq:meanvar} yields the wager, with a positive (negative) wager signifying a bet on the favorite (underdog).
+Inverting the relationship shows that the subjective probability of a successful favorite bet, $p(w)$, is indeed a concave function of the wager for $w>0$, as plotted in Figure~\ref{fig:nflcurves}.\endnote{ $p(w) = \frac{1}{2} - \frac{1}{8\alpha w} \pm \frac{1}{2} \sqrt{1 + \frac{1}{16 \alpha^2 w^2}}$ where $+(-)$ corresponds to $w>0(<0)$.} Note that the convexity of $p(w)$ for $w<0$ results from the use of Equation~\ref{eq:meanvar} with the negative underdog wager convention.
+Directly plotting the probability of a successful underdog bet, $q(w)$, reveals the required concave form as the wager (magnitude) grows.
 The overall S-shape of $p(w)$ therefore reflects the underlying concavity for both sides of the bet.